alejandroOro99/WooferClient/README.md

 WOOFER2021

-Project team members: Michael Harris, Mishael Harrison, Michael Keyes, Alejandro Orozco.sss s
+Project team members: Michael Harris, Mishael Harrison, Michael Keyes, Alejandro Orozco.ssss s
 Woofer2021 is the name of our application for Revature project #2.